 Faster work, such as jumping or galloping will burn even more calories.

-Horse riding uses many muscles, people say it uses muscles they didn’t even know they had, the muscles, in particular, includes the leg muscles, stomach muscles, and shoulder muscles are used.
+Horse riding uses many muscles, people say it uses muscles they didn’t even know they had, the muscles, in particular, include the leg muscles, stomach muscles, and shoulder muscles are used.

 Tones muscles: Horse riding is great for toning your muscles.
 When riding, a rider’s muscles relax and contract according to the horse’s movement, and since you need to adapt to your body positioning using small and controlled movements, every single muscle of your body will eventually become naturally toned.